Four reasons why traditional conferences are obsolete

 —Alan Kay, at a Hong Kong press conference in the late 1980s

 An older reader will immediately recognize a typewriter, but a child might stare in puzzlement at a 1945 Smith-Corona Sterling.
-A device found on a table at a yard-sale appears to be a piece of rusty sculpture until a Google search reveals it’s a ninety year-old cherry stoner.
+A device found on a table at a yard sale appears to be a piece of rusty sculpture until a Google search reveals it’s a ninety-year-old cherry stoner.
 By Alan Kay’s definition, anything made after you became aware is technology.
-Anything that’s really old, we don’t even recognize as technology!
+Anything really old, we don’t even recognize as technology!

 This worldview exists because human beings are incredibly good at adapting to new circumstances.
 Such an ability greatly increases our chances of surviving a hostile and treacherous world.
 But there’s a downside.
 When we start making changes to our environment by making useful things, what was once new becomes a part of our everyday existence.
 In the process, what was formerly new becomes largely invisible to our senses, focused as they are on the new and unexpected.
 As David Weinberger remarks: “Technology sinks below our consciousness like the eye blinks our brain filters out.